-Available for preorder: this book will be shipped on its publication date of November 9, 2018
+Available for preorder: this book will be shipped on its publication date of January 31, 2019

-Based on extensive research, this book provides a synthetic overview that brings together the main themes of Japanese and Western architecture since 1850 and shows that neither could exist in its present state without the other.
-It should be no surprise that the Bank of Japan in Tokyo is based upon the national banks in Brussels and London, or that Le Corbusier’s cabanon at Cap Martin in the south of France is based upon an eight mat tatami room.
+Based on extensive research, Japan and the West provides a synthetic overview that brings together the main themes of Japanese and Western architecture since 1850 and shows that neither could exist in its present state without the other.
+It should be no surprise that the Bank of Japan in Tokyo is based upon the national banks in Brussels and London, or that Le Corbusier’s Cabanon at Cap Martin in the south of France is based upon an eight-mat tatami room.
 In considering these histories, this book demonstrates the mutual inter-dependence of both architectural cultures while, at the same time, acknowledging their differences.